jaimebv/EDF-Port-FreeRTOS/README.md

 # EDF-Port-FreeRTOS

 Hello!
 You have arrived at the "clean" repository of the EDF-FreeRTOS porting.
-I have implemented this as a personal project and hope you find it useful
+I have implemented this as a personal project and hope you find it useful.
+The goal is to enable the EDF scheduling policy for FreeRTOS.
+I used PlatformIO and the ESP32 NodeMCU board.
+However, the port should work for other boards as the changes are mainly introduced in the `task.c` file.

+Below, you will find a detailed step-by-step implementation.

 # 🚀 Bringing EDF Scheduling to FreeRTOS 🚀